Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 • Obtain full-face passport style photograph (2˝x 2˝) (see application)

-Each applicant seeking to become licensed must meet and/or complete the requirements for the Certified Social Worker as defined under the New Jersey Statute Licensing of certification of social worker 45:15BB-6, and New Jersey Administrative Code Eligibility requirements; CSW §13:44G-4.3.
-Please review and complete the Application for Certification as a Certified Social Worker for the state of New Jersey.
+Each applicant seeking to become licensed must meet and/or complete the requirements for the Certified Social Worker as defined by the State of New Jersey.
+Please review and complete the Application for Certification as a Certified Social Worker for the State of New Jersey.

 New Jersey State Board of Social Work Examiners